vatesfr/xen-orchestra/docs/docs/installation.md

 As a home user, you can support the XO project in a lot of ways: spreading the word, giving your feedback, finding bugs and ultimately contribute to the code.
 Keeping this banner is also a way to support us!

 :::tip
-Exceptional individual contributers are awarded with a free XOA Premium subscription.
+Exceptional individual contributors are awarded with a free XOA Premium subscription.
 If you think you deserve it, feel free to contact us!
 :::

 ### Troubleshooting